CTLife/CTLife.github.io/_posts/English/2016-10-14-aboutEnglish.md

 ---
 layout: post
-title: About this categary "English"
+title: What is this category "English" about?
 category: English
 tags: ReadMe English_Posts
 keywords:
 description:
 ---

 In this categary, all the posts are English.
-Other posts are Chinese.
+Posts of other categories are Chinese.